Noise Levels in The Hill Section, Scranton, PA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Southern The Hill Section sounds about 39% louder than Northern The Hill Section to the human ear, a 4.7 dBA gap.
+To the human ear, noise in northwestern The Hill Section sounds about 46% louder than in northeastern The Hill Section, a 5.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?